 However, the most recent trip I went on wasn’t to an exotic new destination… it was a holiday back to my home city of Birmingham.
 When did returning home become an adventure in itself?

-The air stewardess is standing to my right with a huge fake smile imprinted on her perfectly made-up face, she’s just finishing the safety demonstration.
-I look away, bored of the video I’ve seen a hundred times over, the struggle of being a traveller.
-I close my eyes and consider whether my ignorance will cause me to lose my life should, heaven forbid, there be a crash and I have no idea what cord to pull to inflate my unflattering yellow life jacket because I was too busy checking out the nearest hot guy or getting lost in my thoughts.
+The air stewardess is standing to my right with a huge fake smile imprinted on her perfectly made-up face; she’s just finishing the safety demonstration.
+I look away, bored with the video I’ve seen a hundred times over, the struggle of being a traveller.
+I close my eyes and consider whether my ignorance will cause me to lose my life should, heaven forbid, there be a crash, and I have no idea what cord to pull to inflate my unflattering yellow life jacket because I was too busy checking out the nearest hot guy or getting lost in my thoughts.
 It would be way more exciting if instead of pretending to blow some stupid whistle that’s probably never going to get used they teach us how to perform some sort of martial arts to combat a terrorist at thirty thousand feet in the air.

 I’m on the last stint of my journey from Auckland to London.
 I finally fall into a deep sleep when the dude next to me gives my arm a shake: “Prepare to vomit, it’s food time.”
 I smile awkwardly; thankfully I’m actually someone that genuinely enjoys the airline grub.
 It reminds me of Ikea—those Swedish meatballs are arguably some of the best around.